 - Aurora serverless scales automatically with application demand, which can help you save costs on resources.

-- Great performance with open-source database that is simple & cost effective.
+- Great performance with the open-source database that is simple & cost-effective.

 - To ensure high availability, a database’s replication and spread over multiple zones means that if one zone goes down another can take its place.

 - Amazon Management Console allows users to quickly set up an Aurora cluster with just a couple of clicks.
 In addition, the interface is easy to use and works well for all levels of technical expertise.

 Amazon AWS Aurora is a MySQL-compatible, relational database engine that combines the speed and availability of high-end commercial databases with simplicity at an unbeatable price.
 It provides up to 5 times better performance than My SQL while only being one-tenth as expensive; it also has a faster response time when performing heavy operations or queries on data in order for you to not experience any lag during use!

 Latency means nothing if your application doesn’t have downtime so make sure those measures are taken into account too – Amazon RDS guarantees 99% uptime by default but this can be increased until 200%.